nandarosma/urban-mobility-analysis/README.md

 ![Pickup by Hour](Hour.png)

 The distribution of ride-hailing pickups shows a clear increase starting in the morning and peaking in the evening (around 17:00–18:00).
 This indicates strong commuting patterns, where users rely on ride-hailing services primarily for work-related travel.

+2. Pickup by Day

+Pickups are more frequent on weekdays compared to weekends, suggesting that the service is mainly used for daily mobility such as commuting to work.
+Lower activity on weekends reflects reduced professional travel demand.

+3. Pickup Density Map

+The geographic distribution reveals that most pickups are concentrated in central urban areas.
+This highlights zones with high economic and social activity, where transportation demand is consistently strong